nonk123/poormans/README.md

 target_link_libraries(myProgram PRIVATE poormans)
 ```

+## Usage

-Then in your C code, use the following boilerplate/template for `main.c` or such:
+In your C code, use the following boilerplate/template for `main.c` or such:

 ```c
 // Don't forget to compile the function definitions from `poormans`: